 - *2 Products or companies that use a certain amount of rail transport for freight are given Eco Rail Mark certification.
 The mark is used on items such as product packaging and brochures to inform the public that a company uses environmentally friendly modes of transport.

 Reducing the Environmental Impact of International Logistics

 Sharp has a wide range of initiatives to reduce the amount of GHGs that are emitted as a result of international shipping.
 The company is reducing airfreight volume as it switches to environmentally friendly modes of transport, and it is also improving load efficiency.
 Further, it is reviewing shipping routes and switching to harbors that are closer to the final destinations for products.
 Sharp is also switching to suppliers located closer to its factories.
-In fiscal 2018, Sharp's GHG emissions from international transport were 157 thousand tons, a decrease of 16% from the previous fiscal year.
+In fiscal 2019, Sharp’s GHG emissions from international transport were 158 thousand tons CO2, an increase of 0.7% from the previous fiscal year.